username12426/SSA_SST_DETECTION/README.md

   - There are two types of databases i reference.
 A star and a satellite database.
 The star database has approx 120.000 stars that can be used to compare to stars seen in the image.

-  - The satellite Database was jused to make the development easier and to comapre and save results from the calculations.
-THis database is a text file and stores the satellites seen in the image as a line.
+  - The satellite Database was used to make the development easier and to comapre and save results from the calculations.
+This database is a text file and stores the satellites seen in the image as a line.
 If a satellite is similar to one in the database it will be appended and identified as the same.